 Mr John Higginbottom - LEA Governor / Chair of Governors

-My name is John Higginbottom and I have been a Governor at the school for 4 years, where I have 2 children at the school.
+My name is John Higginbottom and I have been a Governor since 2011, where I have 2 children at the school.

 Over the past 20 years I have held senior leadership posts in both the private and public sectors and bring a wealth of experience and skills to the Governing Body, in the area of Business Strategy, Resource Management and Leadership.